-Before You Make a Fatal Mistake in Your Business, Product or Career Get this Executive Briefing.
+Here’s 7 Things You Should Know Before You Make a Fatal Mistake in Your Business, Product or Career in AI – Highlights from an Executive Seminar.

 Here’s 7 Reasons Why.

 1) Ethics – issues and answers as the costs are real and your reputation is at risk – it isn’t just about cheating on tests but any company culture of deception, deceit and dishonesty.

 2 ) Unrealistic AI results – AI generated results that don’t have any reality – the “spaghetti” forecasts are forecasts without real world actionable results – failure to understand “oblique” intelligence concepts (covered in course).